iterami/Docs.htm/common/guides/json.md

 Version with JSON-invalidating comments:
 ```
 {
-  // Optional array of numbers between 0 and 1 indicting the clear color.
+  // Optional alpha value of the clear color.
+0 to 1.
-  // Ordering is: red, green, blue, alpha
+  "clearcolor-alpha": 1,

-  "clearcolor": [
+  // Optional blue value of the clear color.
+0 to 1.
-    0,
+  "clearcolor-blue": 0,

-    0,
+  // Optional green value of the clear color.
+0 to 1.
-    0,
+  "clearcolor-green": 0,

-    1
+  // Optional red value of the clear color.
+0 to 1.
-  ],
+  "clearcolor-red": 0,

   // Required array of any number of entities.
   "entities": [